-CLS and Augsburg’s Christensen Center for Vocation co-sponsor “Called to Lead,” a workshop series that explores calling, vocation, and one’s role as a leader.
-It is designed to help participants build a network of mutual support and an internal base to ground them as they use their gifts to lead with integrity.
-Other workshops are offered for the community and special groups throughout the year.
+A centerpiece of the MA in Leadership (MAL) program is, the Center for Leadership Studies (CLS).
+The CLS provides a series of workshops and programs to help in one’s role as a leader.
+The workshops are primarily done at organizations around the Midwest and are designed to help participants build a network of mutual support and an internal base to ground them as they use their gifts to lead with integrity.

 In addition, the Center offers workshops each year on various aspects of leadership which are open to students, alumni, and the community.

-Contact Patty Park in the MAL Program office at 612-330-1150 or email firstname.lastname@example.org for more information on the Center for Leadership Studies.
+Contact Jolee Lilja in the MAL Program office at 612-330-1150 or email email@example.com for more information on upcoming workshops and events, or to schedule a workshop with the Center for Leadership Studies at your workplace.

 Exploring your Leadership Style: Discover your Information Processing Preferences